 - 1st call: Patient is in a functional state where the patient can perform some work. - 2nd call: Patient has advanced to state where the patient is capable of enhanced functional demands in a work environment.

-The physician shall document the conversation on a form prepared by the Workers' Compensation Board.
+The physician shall document the conversation.